Hola, potential subscription box company owner!

 Final thoughts on subscription box businesses

 Like I mentioned previously, subscription box businesses are great because they give you all that recurring revenue.
+All of the top Shopify stores are using them.

 Basically, the way these businesses are structured makes it extremely conducive for you to grow your revenue from day one.